kumar-mahendra/Mathematics-and-Algorithms/README.md

 - [`Page Rank Algorithm`](https://github.com/kumar-mahendra/Mathematics-and-Algorithms/blob/main/PageRank_Algorithm.py) - Demonstrate implementation of simplified `Google's Pagerank algorithm`.
 Here I have generate random webpage network and rank pages based on pagerank algorithm. you need to be familiar with `eigenvectors/eigenvalues` and `power iterative method` to understand this algorithm.

--[`(Batch) Gradient Descent Algorithm`](https://github.com/kumar-mahendra/Mathematics-and-Algorithms/blob/main/Gradient_Descent_Algorithm.ipynb) - This is a popular algorithm to find opmized parameters in linear regression hypothesis function  in machine learning .
+- [`(Batch) Gradient Descent Algorithm`](https://github.com/kumar-mahendra/Mathematics-and-Algorithms/blob/main/Gradient_Descent_Algorithm.ipynb) - This is a popular algorithm to find opmized parameters in linear regression hypothesis function  in machine learning .